sefirosweb/minecraftLegion/README.md

 - Add a robust documentation =P

 ### 0.2.1
-- Think about chat commands, currently is faster / comfortable with the front end, but if anyone wants to configure all boot via chat commands?
+- Think about chat commands, currently it is faster / comfortable with the front end, but if anyone wants to configure all boot via chat commands?

-Please keep calm I'm working hard on this project :D
+Please keep calm.
+I'm working hard on this project :D